vtmrg/Microeletronica-I/README.md

 # Microelectronics I Projects - VHDL Implementations

-This repository contains the projects developed for the Microelectronics I course, written in VHDL, with practical implementation using the Spartan 3E 500 FPGA.
+This repository contains the projects developed for the Microelectronics course, written in VHDL, with practical implementation using the Spartan 3E 500 FPGA.

 ## Description
 ### Final Project